PIYUSH-BHAVSAR/agrosarthi_openrl/README.md

 ### The Problem

-Smallholder farmers in India face compounding decisions every season: which crop to plant given current soil conditions, how to manage nutrients under budget constraints, when to treat disease before it cascades, and how to respond to unpredictable climate events.
+Smas.
 Poor decisions at any stage compound into yield loss.

 ### Why RL